hillylew/fewdvault/src/site/recipes/MomsChocolateChipZucchiniBread.md

   after each addition.

   2. Combine the flour, cocoa, baking powder, soda, and cinnamon and add to the creamed mixture alternatively with the milk.
-Stir in the zucchini and nuts.
+Fold in the zucchini and nuts.
+Do not over mix.

-  *3. Pour into two greased 8 1/2 x 4 1/2 inch loaf pans and bake for 45-55
+  3. Pour into two greased and floured 8 1/2 x 4 1/2 inch loaf pans and bake for 45-55
   minutes or until a cake tester inserted in the center comes out clean.
 ---